Master in Industrial Chemistry and Introduction to Chemical Research

 Lesson 7.
 Rapid and screening methods

 RDTs (rapid diagnostic test).
 Immunochromatography and lateral flow assays.
 Home pregnancy test.
 Agglutination techniques.
 ABO typing for blood group determination.
 Biosensors.
 Glucose biosensor.
 Statistical in screening methods.
 Cut-off determination.
 Binary classification test.
-Problems and exercises.
+Problems and exercises (update version)

 Lesson 8.
 Immobilization and labeling of biomolecules.